atul2501/atul2501/README.md

 <summary><b>🐍 Want the contribution snake too?</b></summary>
 <br/>

-The snake graph isn't a live-rendering service like the cards above — it's a static SVG that a **GitHub Action in your own `atul2501/atul2501` repo** has to generate and commit to an `output` branch.
-It's currently broken because that workflow likely isn't set up yet.
-To enable it:
+Same story — this one isn't a live-rendering service, it's a static SVG a **GitHub Action** generates and commits to an `output` branch.

-1. In your `atul2501/atul2501` repo, go to **Settings → Actions → General** and make sure "Read and write permissions" is enabled for the `GITHUB_TOKEN`.
+1. In your `atul2501/atul2501` repo, go to **Settings → Actions → General** and enable "Read and write permissions" for the `GITHUB_TOKEN`.
-2. Create `.github/workflows/snake.yml` with:
+2. Create `.github/workflows/snake.yml`:

 ```yaml
 name: Generate Snake Animation